Miss XV

-Miss XV, sometimes stylized as Miss 15, is a Mexican teen musical comedy-drama television series, it is loosely inspired on 1987 telenovela Quinceañera.
+Miss XV, sometimes stylized as Miss 15, is a Mexican teen musical comedy-drama television series, it is loosely inspired by 1987 telenovela Quinceañera.
 Pedro Damián produced the series for Nickelodeon and Canal 5 in 2012.

 Synopsis

-Miss XV follows the story of two teenage best friends, Valentina and Natalia, (who were born on the same day at the same hour), who dream of the perfect quinceañera birthday party, and long to become the girlfriends of their respective crushes, Niko, an amateur musician, and Eddy, Valentina's big brother.
+Miss XV follows the story of two teenage best friends, Valentina and Natalia (who were born on the same day at the same hour), who dream of the perfect quinceañera birthday party, and long to become the girlfriends of their respective crushes, Niko, an amateur musician, and Eddy, Valentina's older brother.

-During their adventure to their quinceañera, both of them, especially Valentina, encounter their rivals—Leonora, an arrogant teenage girl who is crazily in love with Niko and constantly manipulate him into breaking up with Valentina, and Alexis, an attractive and spoiled man who often bullies Niko manipulates Valentina into loving him.
+During their adventure to their quinceañera, both of them, especially Valentina, encounter their rivals—Leonora, an arrogant teenage girl who is crazily in love with Niko and constantly manipulates him into breaking up with Valentina, and Alexis, an attractive and spoiled man who often bullies Niko and manipulates Valentina into loving him.

 Production

 Pre-production and background

 Miss XV is inspired by the 1986 telenovela Quinceañera, starring Adela Noriega and Thalía.
 Producer Pedro Damián explained that the project is not a remake, nor is it an adaptation of the 1987 telenovela, Quinceanera.
 The project was first announced in late 2010, and filming began on October 12, 2011 in Mexico City.
 Filming concluded in Mexico City in early June 2012.
 There are 120 episodes.
 The program began airing on April 16, 2012 for Nickelodeon Latin America and began airing on May 14, 2012 on Canal 5.
 The series finale aired on September 28, 2012 for cable, and aired on October 26, 2012, for Canal 5 in Mexico.

 The program debuted in the United States on Unimás on March 2, 2013, and was moved to Galavisión as of March 25, 2013, in Brazil on March 4, 2013 and Italy on March 30, 2013.

 A second season, in the form of a spin-off, was considered by producers at Televisa largely due to the show and band, Eme 15's commercial success in Mexico.
 However, in May 2013, Eme 15 confirmed that plans for a second season or spin-off series of the show were cancelled.
 The show's producers declined to commission a second season, and instead, opted to focus on Eme 15's success as a musical act.